DebabrataBhowmik/ForAkanksha/README.md

 Root -l RootTree.C

-This will create a root file which will contain 3 integers branches, 3 float branches and 1 vector branch with 10 entries.
+This will create a root file(OriginalTree.root) which will contain 3 integers branches, 3 float branches and 1 vector branch with 10 entries.

 Now to read this Mother root file and make a Root file with the same tree structure but with the entries which pass some cuts, run :